flyteorg/flyte/docs/deployment/plugins/k8s/index.rst

                    Check out the `reference implementation for GCP <https://github.com/unionai-oss/deploy-flyte/blob/main/environments/gcp/flyte-core/README.md>`__ for information on how all the Flyte prerequisites are configured.

-               1. Make sure your Helm values file includes the following configuration:
+               Create a file named ``values-override.yaml`` and add the following config to it:

                  .. code-block:: yaml